 As the U.S. continues to produce high quantities of organic waste and looks for sustainable energy alternatives, there are opportunities for a growth in AD facilities.
 As of 2019, t209 AD facilities operate across the United States.
 After observing local waste streams, there are further diversion opportunities for organics.
 For example, food waste is a significant, growing portion of the local waste stream.
 There is also a significant agricultural industry in both Boone and Winnebago Counties, making animal and yard waste another contributing asset to this method.
-Furthermore, potential opportunities to utilize the large quantities of food produced for AD purposes.
+Furthermore, potential opportunities exist for partnerships with local hospitals and universities to utilize the large quantities of food produced for AD purposes.